Adeline-Lacroix/Adeline-Lacroix.github.io/_projects/004_Flexpreaut.md

 The third study is under review.

-In addition to behavioral data, we are now running new experiments using fMRI-BOLD analysis in order to compare brain activity and connectivity, during thes tasks.
+In addition to behavioral data, we are now running new experiments using fMRI-BOLD analysis in order to compare brain activity and connectivity, during these tasks.
+I**f you are an autistic adults with a professional diagnosis (including the ADOS or ADI) or a non- autistic adults leaving close to Grenoble and wanting to participate in an fMRI study, please, feel free to reach out!**